danfuzz/bayou-docs/README.md

-# quillex-docs
+# bayou-docs

-Docs for Quillex
+Docs for Bayou